MA-Barracas/token-probs/readme.md

 2. **(Optional) Add a custom system prompt to focus the analysis.** 🤔
 3. **Play around with the parameters!**  (temperature, max tokens, seed)
 4. **See your text light up with color-coded tokens!** 🤩
-5. **Hover over the colormap for a closer look at probabilities.** 📊

 **Project Structure**